Lance Von Erich: Late career (1987–1996)

 When demands for more money in 1987 were not met by Fritz, Vaughan jumped to a rival territory, Wild West Wrestling.
 In a rare breach of kayfabe, Vaughan's non-relationship to the family was exposed by Fritz on television in retaliation.
 Because the Von Erich surname was a registered trademark, Vaughan wrestled under the ring name "Fabulous Lance" after leaving World Class.
 He subsequently wrestled in Puerto Rico's World Wrestling Council after Wild West Wrestling folded.

 In May 1993, after a hiatus, Vaughan returned and was back wrestling as Lance Von Erich for promotions such as International Wrestling Federation in Florida and International World Class Championship Wrestling in New York.
 In December 1993, he wrestled a tour of India.
 In 1994, he wrestled a tour of South Africa for England's All-Star Wrestling.
 In 1996, he wrestled a tour of Malaysia for the National Wrestling Alliance, before retiring.

 Personal life

 Prior to becoming a wrestler, Vaughan was a real estate agent and he competed in weightlifting and bodybuilding competitions.
 Vaughan set various State and national records in powerlifting and bodybuilding tournaments.
 Vaughan was chosen to represent South Africa in The Mr Universe Competition.
 After wrestling, he owned health clubs in South Africa.
-Vaughan sold his health clubs for an estimated five million and in 1996.
+Vaughan sold his health clubs for an estimated five million in 1996.
 Vaughan's net worth at the time was estimated to be six million dollars.